htogta/ok/SPECIFICATION.md

 (zeroes, by default) will halt execution.

 If bit `b` is 1, pop the top byte on the stack before executing the opcode.
-If that top byte is not 255 (or -1), skip the current instruction.
+If that top byte is zero, skip the current instruction.

 `a` is the variable argument byte counter, taking values from 1 to 4.